slbailey/retrovue-doc-standards/readme.md

-# Retrovue Documentation Standards
+# Retrovue Standards

+## Purpose
-This repository defines shared documentation conventions, templates, and examples used across all Retrovue projects.
+This repository defines the shared documentation, testing, and methodology standards used across all Retrovue projects.